rsocket/rsocket/Motivations.md

 ##### Request/Stream (multi-response, finite)

-Extending from request/response is request/stream, which allows multiple values to be streamed back.
+Extending from request/response is request/stream, which allows multiple messages to be streamed back.
 Think of this as a "collection" or "list" response, but instead of getting back all the data as a single response, each element is streamed back in order.

 Use cases could include things like: